Where to ski in the Alps in January

 Champery (Portes du Soleil)

 If you tried to imagine a pretty Swiss mountain village in winter, it would probably look like Champery does most Januarys, with its snow-covered wooden chalets.
 Normally it’s not the most convenient resort to stay in because there is no run back into the village, but its iconic cable car has no problem coping with the limited number of skiers who come here at this unfashionable time of year.
 The runs it shares with its neighbours in the vast Portes du Soleil ski region, Les Crosets and Avoriaz, are at a perfect altitude for mid-winter skiing, neither too high (they are all under 2500m) nor too low (most are above 1500m).
-They also face North, South, East and West, so you can choose either to follow whatever sun there is, or stick to the North-facing ones with the best snow.
+They also face North, South, East and West, so you can choose either to follow whatever sun there is, or to stick to the North-facing which tend to have the deepest snow.
 There is good skiing locally for every level (including the infamous Swiss Wall ski route for experts), and when you’re ready to move on, Morzine, Les Gets and Chatel are also covered by the same Portes du Soleil ski pass and within reach – if you can tear yourself away from Champery’s cosy mountain restaurants.
 And Champery is easy to get to and a good ski weekend destination.
 Photo credit: © The Lodge Champery by Mrs Miggins.

-Val Gardena (Sella Ronda)
+Selva / Val Gardena (Sella Ronda)

-Selva, also known by its German name of Wolkenstein, is the beautiful spot in the Dolomites where the Val Gardena valley ski area (which also includes S.Cristina, Ortisei and Siusi) meets the Sella Ronda, the ski circuit that links Selva with Colfosco, Corvara, Arabba and Canazei.
+Selva, also known by its German name of Wolkenstein, is the beautiful spot in the Dolomites where the Val Gardena valley ski area (which also includes S.Cristina, Ortisei and Siusi) meets the Sella Ronda, the ski circuit that links Selva with Colfosco, Corvara, Arabba and the Val di Fassa.
 So if you stay here you’re not going to run short of pistes to ski on, mountain restaurants to eat in, or scenic view to gaze out upon.
 But what there could be a shortage of is natural snow, because Selva is on the south eastern, sunny side of the Alps, and often misses out on the largest snow dumps blowing in from the Atlantic or the Arctic.
 In January however, this is not a problem, because at this time of the year one of the world’s most advanced artificial snow making systems can ensure the Sella Ronda remains skiable regardless of the natural snow fall.
 And you’re more likely to be skiing in crisp winter sunshine here than almost anywhere else in the Alps.
 Photocredit: © Val Gardena Tourism.

 Les Arcs (Paradiski)